Email Chat & Support Ticket Etiquette

 When things go south…

-Now, if you are like me, you probably have had some pretty negative experiences with chat and support tickets.
-Agents that are abrupt don’t read what you’ve typed, asking questions you’ve already provided the answer for.
+If you are like me, you probably have had some pretty negative experiences with chat and support tickets.
+Abrupt agents don’t read what you’ve typed and ask questions you’ve already provided the answer for.

-When this happens, I blame the company — not necessarily the agent.
-Training, workload, cultural differences can all play a big part in the effectiveness of support tools.
+When this happens, I blame the company—not necessarily the agent.
+Training, workload, and cultural differences can all affect the effectiveness of support tools.

 Regardless, that is still no reason to respond in kind.
 They may be having a bad day or new on the job and still getting their bearings.
 Whatever the issue is on their side, I’m never outright rude.

-Daily, I see support ticket posts that make my jaw drop.
-I wonder what these folks are thinking by typing in the bossy and demanding way.
-Some in all lower case, with typos and improper grammar while asking for help.
+I see support ticket posts daily that make my jaw drop.
+I wonder what these folks are thinking by typing in a bossy and demanding way, some in all lowercase, with typos and improper grammar, while asking for help.

 Especially with technology, unless you know all the details of what is going on in the background, showing humility and assuming you are not aware of the big picture causing the issue at hand is wise.